-Saint Petersburg's new, super-modern stadium is being built on the site of the Kirov Stadium on Krestovsky Island, which, in its day, was one of the country's largest stadiums, with a capacity of 110,000.
+Saint Petersburg's new, super-modern stadium is built on the site of the Kirov Stadium on Krestovsky Island, which, in its day, was one of the country's largest stadiums, with a capacity of 110,000.
 The tender to build Saint Petersburg Stadium was won by the renowned Japanese architect Kisho Kurosawa.
+The stadium hosted the Opening Match and Final of the 2017 FIFA Confederations Cup.

-The architect's vision for Saint Petersburg Stadium is of a spaceship that has landed on the shores of the Gulf of Finland.
-The seven-storey building will be 56.6 metres high.
-Technologically, Saint Petersburg Stadium will be one of the world's most modern arenas.
-Equipped with a retractable roof and a sliding pitch, it will be able to host any type of event at any time of year - even in winter, the temperature inside the stadium will be 15 degrees Celsius.
+The architect's vision for Saint Petersburg Stadium was of a spaceship that has landed on the shores of the Gulf of Finland.
+The seven-storey building is 79 metres high.
+Technologically, Saint Petersburg Stadium is one of the world's most modern arenas.
+Equipped with a retractable roof and a sliding pitch, it's able to host any type of event at any time of year - even in winter, the temperature inside the stadium is 15 degrees Celsius.

-The stadium will be home to Zenit St. Petersburg.
-It will be able to host many different types of events, from concerts and shows to competitions in a whole range of sports.
+The stadium is home to Zenit St. Petersburg.
+It is able to host many different types of events, from concerts and shows to competitions in a whole range of sports.
 In 2020, the arena will host three matches in the group stage of Euro 2020, as well as one of the competition's quarter-finals.

 Host City: Saint Petersburg